-As nursing students completing their final semester preceptorships at UCSF Benioff Children’s Hospital in Oakland, Jinny Tran ’20 and Emily Duncan ’20 are learning first-hand how vital their profession is and how well Dominican prepared them for any crisis.
+As nursing students completing their final semester preceptorships at UCSF Benioff Children’s Hospital in Oakland, Jinny Tran ’20 and Emily Duncan ’20 learned first-hand how vital their profession is and how well Dominican prepared them for any crisis.

-For Jinny, the urgency to treat patients is matched by the urgency to graduate this spring in order to provide reinforcements for nurses on the front-line of the COVID-19 pandemic.
+For Jinny, the urgency to treat patients was matched by the urgency to graduate this spring in order to provide reinforcements for nurses on the front-line of the COVID-19 pandemic.

 “After seeing the impact of COVID-19, I think it is especially important to complete my nursing education because many nurses are needed to help combat this pandemic,” says Jinny, a Senior 2 nursing student working alongside a Registered Nurse (RN) in the pediatric oncology/hematology unit.